In a Time Lapse

 In a Time Lapse is a studio album by Italian composer Ludovico Einaudi released on 21 January 2013.
 Two days before the release, on 19 January, Einaudi played live from his home in Milan solo arrangements of some of the music from In a Time Lapse through his official YouTube channel.

 Track listing

 Critical reception

 In a Time Lapse has received overwhelmingly positive reviews from music critics.
 According to a Classic FM review, "The Italian composer strikes gold once more with a haunting combination of dreamlike piano tunes and busy orchestral soundscapes."
-The CD Critic put forth that In a Time Lapse is "gorgeously ambient."
+The CD Critic wrote that In a Time Lapse is "gorgeously ambient".
 The Independent critic noted the "trancelike wave motion of tracks like 'Corale' and 'Run'" and "the more complex, layered pieces such as 'Life' ... cycling piano and glockenspiel against rhapsodic, flowing string lines", while also saying, concerning Einaudi's talent, that "there's a deeply satisfying emotional logic to his piano-based progressions that makes him as much the inheritor" of Frédéric Chopin and Erik Satie as of minimalists such as Philip Glass and Steve Reich.